My Blind Spot - The Difference between Self-Awareness and External Perception

 To develop one‘s personality it is therefore important to deal with those two quadrants one is unable to define on one’s own: The “Unknown” (difficult but with the aid of certain psychotherapeutic procedures quite possible) and the “Blind Spot”.
 For this it is vital for us to be able to accept feedback rather than react defensively or fearfully but deal with it engaged and openly.

 Naturally this is easier for some than for others.
 Therefore it is always a good idea to keep asking for honest feedback regarding certain aspects of one’s own personality.
 That reduces the own “Blind Spot” and allows for changes and growth.

-”).
+If you like, you may want to begin by taking a look at your very own competencies under this aspect (for this, also please read the contribution “Discover your Strengths”).
 First, create a list of your capabilities you are able to discover within yourself, sort them according to “very pronounced”, „pronounced” and “present” into three areas.
 Take plenty of time – you should not be satisfied with less than ten to fifteen capabilities!
 Then ask your best friend to create the same list for you (naturally without first showing him/her yours).
 Afterwards go ahead and compare where and to which extent you agree regarding your competencies and where you felt differently.
 Where did he/she think you were capable of doing something that was not even on or at least at the far end of your list?
 And conversely: where did you see yourself as being more competent than your friend saw you?
-This experiment will provide you with important clues about your development potential and also, where you may be overstating your own capabilities!Click here to share this article with your friends!
+This experiment will provide you with important clues about your development potential and also, where you may be overstating your own capabilities!

 This article was written by psychologist and book author Felicitas Heyne.
 She is the developer of the iPersonic personality test.
 Take the free personality test now and get in-depth career advice and life coaching from our unique iPersonic personality profiles!